rickstaa/stable-learning-control/docs/source/simzoo/envs/robotics/ros_gazebo_gym.rst

     rosdep install --from-path src --ignore-src -r -y --skip-keys libfranka

 After the ROS dependencies have been installed, you have to compile the libfranka library (see the `frankaemika documentation`_).
-If this is finished you can build the `openai_ros` package using the following command:
+If this is finished you can build the `ros_gazebo_gym` package using the following command:

 .. code-block: bash